J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 • Your resume

-NOTE: Due to the possible variation in the requirements by states, it is important for each sponsoring employer to consult their state’s Primary Care Office (PCO) to have the full details of the exact items needed for the request.
+NOTE: Due to the different requirements of each state, it is important for each sponsoring employer to consult their state’s Primary Care Office (PCO) to obtain details of the exact information needed for the request.

 J-1 Waiver for Physicians – International Medical Graduates